-At this time, the CoC has implemented Coordinated Entry for Permanent Supportive Housing and Rapid Rehousing.
+At this time, the CoC has implemented Coordinated Entry for Permanent Supportive Housing, Other Permanent Housing, Rapid Rehousing, Emergency Shelters for Families and Homeless Prevention Assistance.

 3. Identify the process for making sub-awards and describe how the ESG allocation available to private nonprofit organizations (including community and faith-based organizations).